fluentpython/lispy/mylis/EXERCISES.md

 The
 [Ackermann function](http://en.wikipedia.org/wiki/Ackermann_function)
 is a deeply recursive function from computability theory.
-Besides its theoretical relevance, it has also been used to "benchmark of a compiler's ability to optimize recursion" according to its [Wikipedia article](http://en.wikipedia.org/wiki/Ackermann_function).
+Besides its theoretical relevance, it has also been used to benchmark "a compiler's ability to optimize recursion" according to its [Wikipedia article](http://en.wikipedia.org/wiki/Ackermann_function).

 One of its variations, the Ackermann–Péter function, can be coded in Python as: